Harvey vs Spellbook: AI Legal Tools Compared (2026)

 Spellbook offers contract review within the Word environment.
 It can scan an open document and flag potential issues, missing clauses, and areas that may need attention.
 The feedback appears as suggestions in the Word sidebar, making it easy for lawyers to act on recommendations without leaving the document.

-Both tools keep the lawyer in the loop for every decision.
-Neither performs automated review against organizational playbooks or pre-set rules.
-Every suggestion requires human evaluation and acceptance.
+Both tools are designed to keep the lawyer in the loop for every decision.
+As of our August 2026 review, neither vendor markets automated review against organizational playbooks or pre-set rules as a core capability, and suggestions are presented for human evaluation and acceptance.
+Both ship quickly, so verify current playbook capabilities directly rather than relying on this comparison.

 Due Diligence